duysqubix/MuOxi/README.md

 * *(Not Implemented Yet)* cargo run --bin muoxi_engine
     * Starts the main game engine running in it's own seperate process.
 The whole game is contained within a TCP listening server that exchanges information back and forth between to the Proxy Server

-## Road Map

-The bare minimum TODO features that must be implemented before I would consider it a bare mud game engine.

-* Allows for new player creation
-* Asks for a name and password
-* saves player info (etc. name, password)
-* Implements some basic commands: quit, say, tell, shutdown
-* Handles players disconnecting or quitting
-* Implements a periodic message every *n* seconds
-* Implements some rudimentary admin control (eg. muting another player)
-* Basic cardinal movement